 Must be at least 18 years of age and be a high school graduate, or equivalent.
 Must have proof of valid driver's license.
-Ability to communicate verbally; via telephone and radio equipment; able to life, carry, and balance up to 125 pounds (250 with assistance); ability to interpret and respond to written, oral and diagnostic form instructions; ability to use good judgment and remain calm in high stress situation and take on role of 'leader'.
+Ability to communicate verbally; via telephone and radio equipment; able to lift, carry, and balance up to 125 pounds (250pounds with assistance); ability to interpret and respond to written, oral and diagnostic form instructions; ability to use good judgment and remain calm in high stress situation and take on role of 'leader'.

-Must have the ability to read road maps; drive vehicle, accurately discern street signs and address numbers read medication/prescription labels and direction for usage in quick, accurate, and expedient manner, ability to communication verbally with patients and significant others in diverse cultural and age groups to interview patient, family members, and bystanders, and ability to discern deviations/changes in eye/skin coloration due to patient's condition and to the treatment given.
-Must be able to document, in writing, all relevant information in prescribed format in light of legal ramifications of such; ability to converse with dispatcher and EMS providers via phone or radio as to status of patient.
+Must have the ability to read road maps; drive vehicles, accurately discern street signs and address numbers read medication/prescription labels and direction for usage in quick, accurate, and expedient manner, ability to communicate verbally with patients and significant others in diverse cultural and age groups to interview patient, family members, and bystanders, and ability to discern deviations/changes in eye/skin coloration due to patient's condition and to the treatment given.
+Must be able to document, in writing or via computer, all relevant information in prescribed format in light of legal ramifications of such; ability to converse with dispatchers, hospital personnel and EMS providers via phone or radio as to status of patient.

 Good manual dexterity with ability to perform all tasks related to advanced emergency patient care and documentation.
 The Paramedic must have the ability to bend, stoop, balance, and crawl on uneven terrain; and the ability to withstand varied environmental conditions such as extreme heat, cold, and moisture.
-Ability to perform quickly, precise, practical mathematical calculations pertinent to ratio and proportion of medication and supplies used in emergency patient care.
-Must be independent, confident, able to work independently without defined structure, have good stable reasoning ability with ability to draw valid conclusions expediently relevant to patient's condition, often, using limited information.
-Must have knowledge and skills relevant to position and be able to implement them in stressful situations, Must be cognizant of all legal, ethical, and moral obligations inherent within scope of practice.
+The Paramedic must have the ability to perform precise, practical mathematical calculations pertinent to ratio and proportion of medication and supplies used in emergency patient care quickly.
+Must be independent, confident, able to work independently without defined structure, have good stable reasoning ability to draw valid conclusions expediently relevant to patient's condition, often using limited information.
+Must have knowledge and skills relevant to position and be able to implement them in stressful situations, must be cognizant of all legal, ethical, and moral obligations inherent within scope of practice.